docker-library/wordpress/README.md

 ## Maintained by: [the Docker Community](https://github.com/docker-library/wordpress)

-This is the Git repo of the [Docker "Official Image"](https://docs.docker.com/docker-hub/official_repos/) for [wordpress](https://hub.docker.com/_/wordpress/) (not to be confused with any official wordpress image provided by wordpress upstream).
+This iss is the Git repo of the [Docker "Official Image"](https://docs.docker.com/docker-hub/official_repos/) for [wordpress](https://hub.docker.com/_/wordpress/) (not to be confused with any official wordpress image provided by wordpress upstream).
 See [the Docker Hub page](https://hub.docker.com/_/wordpress/) for the full readme on how to use this Docker image and for information regarding contributing and issues.

 The [full description from Docker Hub](https://hub.docker.com/_/wordpress/) is generated over in [docker-library/docs](https://github.com/docker-library/docs), specifically in [docker-library/docs/wordpress](https://github.com/docker-library/docs/tree/master/wordpress).